exteranto/exteranto.github.io/articles/ioc-container.md

 export class AppProvider extends Provider {
   public boot () : void {
-    // The boot method usually binds dependencies to the container.
-Note that
+    // The boot method usually binds dependencies to
-    // the container instance is automatically available on the provider class  . this.container.bind<MyService>(MyService).toSelf() }
+    // the container.
+Note that the container instance
+    // is automatically available on the provider class. this.container.bind<MyService>(MyService).toSelf() }
 }